Skip to Content

 The archaeological site of Mycenae

-If you dig ancient Greek history, Mycenae is calling to you.
+If you dig ancient Greek history, Mycenae is calling out to you!

-King Agamemnon was buried here with all his gold treasures.
+Furthermore, the legendary King Agamemnon was buried here with all his gold treasures.
+He was the leader of the Greek army during the Trojan War.
 (His brother’s wife Helen was the lovely lady taken to Troy by Paris, igniting the Trojan War.)

 A gold funeral mask found at Mycenae